lawl2/take-care/README.md

-## Take Care an IoT system for sensitive material transport
+## Take Care:  an IoT system for sensitive material transport